Gankare/portfolio/VR_Party/README.md

 My mission was to use the cel shader to create a variety of materials and apply them across the game’s maps.
 I also placed models and configured post-processing settings to define the overall visual style, ensuring the game had a cohesive, colorful, and stylized look.

+As shown in the minigames above, I applied the cel shader to all of them.
+Additionally, I added an outline effect to every material using the cel shader, enhancing the cartoony, stylized look of the game.

+---

 #### *Jump castle map*
+Left image is what I started with and right is when shader is added:
 <table>
   <tr>
     <td><img src="/VR_Party/Images/MapSelect/CastleMapOld.png" /></td>